cropinghigh/zynq_a9_mb/README.md

 - 6-layer pcb, moderately cheap to manufacture with JLCPCB, achieved by using Via In Pad technology
 - Full 512MB two-chip DDR3 support
 - Peripheral interfaces available on MIO pins: USB(Device/OTG), Gigabit ethernet, SD card(two switchable slots), eMMC+QSPI as boot media, I2C, UART, DS1307 RTC, XADC direct input
-- Dedicated PL display header with 5 LVDS pairs, 5v/3.3v power lines, I2C and two GPIOs.
-Designed to be directly connectable to HDMI or MIPI DSI connector with simple extension board
+- Dedicated PL display header with 5 TMDS pairs, 5v/3.3v power lines, I2C and two GPIOs.
+Designed to be directly connectable to HDMI connector with simple extension board
 - 10 matched length differential pairs available on PL_IO_A
 - 22 matched length single ended CMOS lines available on PL_IO_B
 - 44(+2 on PL_IO_A) general purpose CMOS lines available on PL_IO_C and PL_IO_D, effectively utilizing all 34 and 35 FPGA banks

 PDF schematic is available at [hardware/schematic.pdf](hardware/schematic.pdf)

 Component list(BOM) is available at [hardware/zynq_test_components_1.2.ods](hardware/zynq_test_components_1.2.ods).
-Values that are present on Antminer board, but not in enough count for new board, marked with red.
+Values that are present on Antminer board, but not in enough amount for new board, marked with red.
 Values that are not present on Antminer board are marked with yellow.
 Any component on Antminer board from column "Antminer S9 Board Reference" could be soldered to any position from column "Reference" to the new board.

 ### To order from JLCPCB